New restaurants are mad crazy to be opening right now -- or are they?

 Aivaliotis spent many years behind the bar mixing cocktails, but he says even he can't make a clarified milk punch to stand up to the likes of his bar manager, Jeanie Grant.

-The average cocktail lover may learn how to make a serviceable Manhattan at home, but odds are Palmetto's Floral Depot Punch, made with the aforementioned, hard-to-replicate-at-home clarified milk, lime, hibiscus, tropical fruit and Caribbean spice, will be a lot harder to replicate.
+The average cocktail lover may learn how to make a serviceable Manhattan at home, but odds are Palmetto's Floral Depot Punch, made with the aforementioned, hard-to-replicate-at-home clarified milk, lime, hibiscus, tropical fruit and Caribbean spice, will be a lot harder to recreate.

 A heightened interest in bread, however, is something Maxwell, the man doing all of Forsythia's baking, has considered in his approach to the meal kit's bread offering.